hema2601/Custom_Packet_Steering/module/README.md

 1.0.1

 Added risk_reorder parameter and potentialReorder stat.
 Packets can now be forcably steered away from an overloaded core, even if it risks reordering

+1.0.2

+Added idle backlog and active idle activation.
+This messes with other schemes (IAPS+RFS/+RPS), which will need to be fixed.